Ayushc0d3s/AyushParmar_T1A2/readme.md

 - GITHUB for publishing repository.
 - Firefox for testing purposes.
 - Adobe illustrator for editing images.
-- GITHUB pages for deployment.
+- Netlify was used for deployment.

 ## Sitemap